 Ideas for finding your vision:

 - Ask questions.
-If you’ve been assigned a topic and are coming up dry, ask the assigner for a starting point
+If you’ve been assigned a topic and are coming up dry, ask the assigner for a starting point.

-- Begin a free-write session on your topic and see what pops out
+- Begin a free-write session on your topic and see what pops out.

-- Try writing the opposite of the point you want to make (think up the best counter-arguments you can)
+- Try writing the opposite of the point you want to make (think up the best counter-arguments you can).

 What about those times when you’ve gotten plenty of sleep, mental stimulation, and you’ve even cultivated an amazing outline with buckets of research to draw from… but you still find yourself scrolling Facebook every 2 minutes without prompting?

 That’s a discipline problem.
-Lack of discipline is simultaneous the easiest and hardest obstacle to overcome in your writing.
+Lack of discipline is simultaneously the easiest and hardest obstacle to overcome in your writing.
 It’s easy because cultivating discipline doesn’t necessarily take some innate fundamental shift of who you are.
 It’s hard because it means writing when you don’t want to.

 If you actually want to be a productive and efficient writer, you’ve got to spend the time exercising those writerly muscles.